Cercophora areolata: Morphology

 Cercophora areolata produces perithecia, also known as ascomata, which are fruiting bodies with necks.
 The perithecia of C. areolata are described as ovoid to conical, aggregated, non-stromatic, ostiolate (have small pores for the discharge of spores), and they have cone-shaped, ridged necks.
 Perithecia may be glabrous, enveloped with flexuous, brown, septate thick hairs or with short, hyaline (colourless), cylindrical, septate hairs.
 The perithecia are also characterized as superficial, in which the perithecia appear along the stalk, similar to the phenotype of the Ophiocordyceps species.

-The peridium, the protective covering of the perithecium, appears pseudo-parenchymatous, meaning it resembles the parenchyma of plant tissue, but consists of fungal hyphae woven together.
+The peridium, the protective covering of the perithecium, appears pseudoparenchymatous, meaning it resembles the parenchyma of plant tissue, but consists of fungal hyphae woven together.
 The peridium is further described as black-brown, opaque, carbonaceous, has 3 layers and is areolate.
 C. areolata has the most distinct areolate pattern, in which the peridium cracks into broad polygone plates along edges of hyaline cells.
 The peridial cells in the outer layer resemble the shape of a prism, are thick-walled, and are in a radial arrangement in each polygone.
 The peridial cells in the middle layer appear flattened.
 Perithecial contents are yellow, similar to Lasiosphaeria ovina and some Cercophora species.
 However, L. ovina and other Cercophora species present contrasting peridium, which are more membranaceous and ochraceous (ochre-coloured) to light brown.
 When specimens are desiccated, the yellow colour dissipates.
 The areolate peridium is similar to Lasiosphaeria dichroospora, Bombardia manihotis, Sordaria striata, Cercophora coprogena, C. californica, Zopfiella, and Cephalotheca.

 As a member of the Ascomycota, C. areolata has asci, sacs that grow in the ascomata and house the developing sexual spores.
 The asci contain about 8 ascospores, are clavate-shaped (thicker at the apex) and are unitunicate, meaning they are single-walled.
 The asci become costate (ribbed) after bursting of the perithecium, a process known as dehiscence.
 The ascus tip possesses a thick, double-apical ring and lacks a sub-apical globulus.
 Paraphyses, erect filament-like structures, appear longer than asci.
-The ascospores contained within the asci are arranged in series of 2-3.
+The ascospores contained within the asci are arranged in series of 2–3.
 In immature asci, the spores are initially hyaline (colourless), single-celled, cylindrical, vermiform (worm-like), slightly sigmoid, and smooth.
 Sticky gelatinous tails called "caudae" are attached at both ends of each ascospore.